lelloc/doc-admin/content/ticket-settings/queues.rst

       The follow up will create a new ticket.

    possible
-      The follow up will re-open the already closed ticket.
+      The follow up will reopen the already closed ticket.

    reject
       The follow up will be rejected.
 See :doc:`auto-responses` chapter for more information.

 Ticket lock after a follow up \*
    Only applicable if the *Follow up Option* is set to *possible*.
-Locks the previously closed ticket, upon re-opening, to the last owner.
+Locks the previously closed ticket, upon reopening, to the last owner.
 This ensures that a follow up for a ticket is processed by the agent that has previously handled that ticket.

    .. warning::